open5gs/open5gs/docs/_docs/troubleshoot/02-now-in-github-issues.md

 /lib/x86_64-linux-gnu/libc.so.6(clone+0x3f) [0x7f3b70a2a71f]
 ```

-**DB Schema changes**: If you are using an old subscription DB, you should delete the existing DB.
-Then you need to add a new subscription DB.
+First of all, it is recommended to use the following command to remove all existing subscription DB.

 ```
 $ mongo